LeonardoESousa/LeoX/Tutorial/Tutorial.md

 bash $1
 ```

-Now we create another script in a fille named **batch.sh**.
+Now we create another script in a file named **batch.sh**.
 It should contain the following in the case of a slurm queue system:

 ```
 sbatch g16.sh $1